jenkinsci/x-developer-client-plugin/README.md

 ### 2. Create team

-- For free users, you could only create public analysis project, **it means everyone could access your team reports,** we recommend this to **opensource project teams.**
+- For free users, you could only create public team, **which will be listed in [X-Developer Explore](https://x-developer.cn) but only developers have permission to access internal reports,** we recommend this to **open source projects.**
-- Private project is only for paid users.
+- Private team is only for paid users.

-Once you created a project, check your `TEAMID` from [API](https://x-developer.cn/accounts/api) page.
+Once you created a team, check your `TEAMID` from [X-Developer API](https://x-developer.cn/accounts/api).

 ### 3. Config X-Developer Jenkins Plugin